osrf/uctf/doc/run_cloud/readme.md

 Do not expect these scripts to show much output.

-## Launch the payload machines
-1. You can launch a payload machine for each team by pressing the blue or gold LAUNCH A PAYLOAD button.
-1. After a few seconds, payload information (local IP address) and ssh download links should appear.

 ## Start a game
 At this point, everything is ready for the teams to spawn their vehicles.
 You should tell them that the game is on, who is playing which team (blue vs.